 Why not consider attending one of the local user groups such as:

-Although parking is available around the university we recommend that delegates travel by train to Glenferie Road station and then walk to the university (about 2 minutes).
+Although parking is available around the university we recommend that delegates travel by train to Caulfield Railway Station and then walk to the university (about 2 minutes).

-The nearest train station is Glenferrie Road and Swinburne university is a 2 minute walk from there.
+The nearest train station is Caulfield and Monash University is a 2 minute walk from there.

-Although we will be charging delegates a small fee, we are still looking for sponsorships to cover the majority of the costs.
-This year we have 3 levels of sponsorship:
+Although we will be charging delegates a fee, we are still looking for sponsorships to cover the majority of the costs.
+This year we have 4 sponsorship tiers:

 Provide sponsorship of $1,000 or offer prizes & giveaways